kennytilton/matrix/cljs/fluxchallenge/README.md

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

+The implementation challenge may be clear to the astute reader: properties are watching and notifying other properties of objects wherever their declarative code cared to find them, and somehow we must gracefully add and remove objects *live* without breaking anything.

+It turned out to be pretty easy.

+### To be or not to be
+So far in this series we have tried to stay out of the implementation weeds, but this write-up is indeed about How It Works&trade; so here goes.

+The Matrix lifecycle API has two callbacks to support Matrix objects aka models coming and going: `md-awaken` and `not-to-be`. (`to-be` got lost in a refactoring.)
+As for the interconnected properties, they are handled for us by `not-to-be`, which calls `c-quiesce` on every property of a model leaving the Matrix. `c-quiesce` simply notifies its dependencies that it no longer needs notification.

+Getting back to our Sith Lord